-A bookkeeping account will be established by the Company to which Dividend Equivalents equal to the product of (a) the number of PSUs subject to this Agreement, and (b) the dividend declared on a single share of Common Stock will be credited.
-To the extent the Participant becomes vested in the PSUs issued pursuant to this Agreement, such Dividend Equivalents will be converted to cash or additional Shares (as may be determined by the Administrator in its sole discretion) and will be paid to the Participant at the same time as the Shares of Common Stock are issued with respect to the vested PSUs.
-The Dividend Equivalents will cease and be forfeited upon the earlier of (i) the settlement of the PSUs into shares of Common Stock, and (ii) the forfeiture and termination of the PSUs under this Agreement.
+A bookkeeping account will be established by the Company to which Dividend Equivalents equal to the product of (a) the number of PSUs subject to this Agreement, and (b) the dividends declared on a single share of Common Stock will be credited.
+To the extent the Participant becomes vested in any PSUs issued pursuant to this Agreement, the Dividend Equivalents corresponding to such PSUs will be converted to cash or additional Shares (as may be determined by the Administrator in its sole discretion) and will be paid to the Participant at the same time as the Shares of Common Stock are issued with respect to the vested PSUs.
+The Participant shall not be entitled to payment of any Dividend Equivalents relating to dividends for which the applicable ex-dividend date occurs on or after the earlier to occur of the payment or forfeiture of the PSU underlying such Dividend Equivalent.